vai-2000-12/Docker/README.md

 This **README** contains all the essential Docker commands you learned, categorized for easy understanding! 🎉

 ---
+🔹 What is Docker? 🐳

+Docker is a platform for developing, shipping, and running applications in lightweight, portable containers.
+It enables developers to package applications and their dependencies together, ensuring consistency across different environments.

+✨ Key Benefits of Docker:

+Portability: Run applications anywhere—on local machines, cloud servers, or Kubernetes clusters.

+Efficiency: Containers use fewer resources compared to virtual machines.

+Isolation: Each container runs independently with its dependencies.

+Scalability: Easily scale applications up or down as needed.

 ## 🔹 1.
 Docker Basics
 | Command | Description |